Philips To Acquire RespirTech For Respiratory Care Device

 Management is headed by founding CEO Mario Nozzarella.
 Other company founders were Lou and Pam Mertz, who are parents of a cystic fibrosis child.

-The device, called inCourage Airway Clearance, is a ‘vest attached to a machine that creates compressions to the chest, helping to loosen, thin and move mucus through the lungs.’
+The device, called inCourage Airway Clearance, is a ‘vest attached to a machine that creates compressions to the chest, helping to loosen, thin, and move mucus through the lungs.’

 Below is a brief demo video showing the vest in operation: